Kari Spencer is a Master Gardener volunteer and a local gardening and homesteading speaker.

 Save money, be creative, and "go green" by turning everyday items into container gardens.
 With a little imagination, almost anything can become a planter, adding variety to your garden display.
 As long as the item is bigger than the plant that you want to grow in it, has adequate drainage holes, and is non-toxic, it will make a good pot.

 This article will show how to make a pretty herb garden out of a recycled wooden wine crate.

 Step 1: Obtain a Wine Crate

-- With the advent of beverage superstores, sourcing wine crates as become very easy in my area.
+- Ask a beverage store.
+With the advent of beverage superstores, sourcing wine crates as become very easy in my area.
 One of these beverage stores offers very nice wine crates for $5 each.
-Ask around, as they may even give you the the crates for free.
+Ask around, as they may even give you the crates for free.

-- Wine and fruit crates—as well as other types of wooden boxes— are often available at vintage or antique stores, although you will pay a little bit more for them at these locations.
+- Check antique and thrift stores.
+Wine and fruit crates—as well as other types of wooden boxes—are often available at vintage or antique stores, although you will pay a little bit more for them at these locations.
 I have found many unique items for the garden at thrift stores, as well.

-- .
+- Look online.
+Wine crates are available for sale online.
 I have found this to be the most expensive way to purchase them.
 Check local ads on Craigslist as an alternative to buying retail.
-Wine crates are available for sale online

-- Another option is to order a case of wine.
-Fine wines generally ship in wooden crates, and you will have 6 or a dozen bottles of wine to enjoy as a side benefit!
+- Order some wine!
+Another option is to order a case of wine.
+Fine wines generally ship in wooden crates, and you will have six or a dozen bottles of wine to enjoy as a side benefit!